 Frog Street now offers online coursework and the portfolio support necessary to apply for your Child Development Associate (CDA) certification.
-The CDA credential is the most widely recognized credential in early childhood education and is key to career advancement.
+The CDA credential is a widely recognized credential in early childhood education and is key to career advancement.
 Partner with Frog Street to take your career to the next level!

 The Frog Street CDA program offers 120 hours of coursework in the following concentration areas: Infant/Toddler, Pre-K, and Home Visitor.
 Learning modules are embedded in each course to support content learning and portfolio completion to ensure your success.
 Each course in the program also includes practice examination questions and classroom observation tips.